 Since I still want dinner to be yummy, even when it's easy, instead of Kraft Mac and Cheese, let's make some Instant Pot Chicken Cordon Bleu Pasta!

-This recipe was first created by my sister Maegan to be an Instant Pot Freezer Meal for our company, InstaFreeze Meals, but I loved it so much from frozen, that I decided to create a non-frozen version to share here on TIDBITS.
+This recipe was first created by my sister Maegan to be an Instant Pot Freezer Meal, but I loved it so much from frozen, that I decided to create a non-frozen version to share here on TIDBITS.

 For all you carb and cheese lovers out there – it's time to party.